-Foo Maw Shen is a Senior Partner in the Dentons Rodyk Litigation and Dispute Resolution and Arbitration groups.
+Foo Maw Shen is a senior partner in the Dentons Rodyk Litigation and Dispute Resolution and Arbitration practices.

 Maw Shen's core practice areas complement that of the Firm's corporate advisory teams—the collaboration of which ensures that legal solutions that best accord with the clients' commercial objectives and requirements are offered.
 Maw Shen has been extensively involved in the restructuring of various listed entities over the years.
 These include: Hua Kok International Ltd, Econ International Ltd, Wee Poh Holdings Ltd, Enzer Corporation Ltd, Ho Wah Genting International Ltd and Penton International Ltd.